13220.1 Guiding Principle

 - Decisions will be based on information gathered on weather conditions from the Ohio State Highway Patrol, the local police agencies surrounding the main campus (Fairborn, Beavercreek, Dayton, and Huber Heights), and local transportation agencies (RTA), from official weather reports and forecasts, and from WSU physical facilities and university police offices.

-- The provost will be advised of this information in consultation with the vice president for business and fiscal affairs and the vice president for student affairs and enrollment services.
-The provost, followed by the vice president for business and fiscal affairs, followed by the vice president for student affairs and enrollment services, followed by the vice president for university advancement will assume leadership responsibility for determining whether or not the campus will be closed, classes delayed, etc. If the provost and vice presidents are away from campus, the provost will appoint a university official to make the final decisions regarding campus operations.
+- The provost will be advised of this information in consultation with the vice president for finance and operations and the vice provost for student affairs.
+The provost, followed by the vice president for finance and operations, followed by the vice provost for student affairs, followed by the vice president for university advancement will assume leadership responsibility for determining whether or not the campus will be closed, classes delayed, etc. If the provost and vice presidents and vice provost are away from campus, the provost will appoint a university official to make the final decisions regarding campus operations.

 - Decisions concerning canceling classes or closing the Lake Campus in Celina-St. Marys will be made by the dean of that campus who will follow the same closing/cancellation and communication procedure as the main campus.
 Also, decisions concerning the Boonshoft School of Medicine, the Center for Performance Excellence, the Cox Institute, the Frederick A. White Center, the Ellis Institute, the Research Park offices, and the Yellow Springs Family Practice Center will be made individually by the administrative offices of each facility, after consultation with the provost.